Gabaldonlab/redundans/README.md

 conda install -c bioconda redundans
 ```

-Note, this is unofficial channel and may not be completely up-to-date with this repo.

 ## UNIX installer
 UNIX installer will automatically fetch, compile and configure Redundans together with all dependencies.